bloxberg-org/cert-issuer/README.md

 ## Generating unsigned certificates

-In order to create unsigned certificates, you must first follow the instructions in our [cert-tools](https://github.com/bloxberg-org/cert-tools) repository
+In order to create unsigned certificates, you must first follow the instructions in our [cert-tools](https://github.com/bloxberg-org/cert-tools) repository.
+The below instructions assume you have already a batch of unsigned certificates generated.

 ## Issuing certificates